maxking/paper-to-git/README.md

 This will store your authorization token in the user configuration file at `var/etc/paper-git.cfg`.

+If you want this configuration to persist from anywhere, just copy `var/etc/paper-git.cfg` to `/etc/paper-git.cfg`.

 After this, you can run `update command to pull the list of all the docs`:

 ```